JuliaLang/PackageCompiler.jl/docs/src/apps.md

 In the section about creating sysimages, there was a short discussion about incremental vs non-incremental sysimages.
-In short, an incremental sysimage is built on top of another sysimage while a non-incremental is created from scratch.
-For sysimages, it made sense to use an incremental sysimage built on top of Julia's default sysimage since we wanted the benefit of having a snappy REPL that it provides.
+In short, an incremental sysimage is built on top of another sysimage, while a non-incremental is created from scratch.
+For sysimages, it makes sense to use an incremental sysimage built on top of Julia's default sysimage since we wanted the benefit of having a responsive REPL that it provides.
 For apps, this is no longer the case, the sysimage is not meant to be used when working interactively, it only needs to be specialized for the specific app.
 Therefore, by default, `incremental=true` is